Saroke

-Saroke, (Urdu ساروکی), also spelled as Saroki, is a town located on the southwest side of the city of Wazirabad in Gujranwala district of Punjab, Pakistan.
+Saroke (Urdu ساروکی), sometimes Saroki or Saroki Cheema, is a town located on the southwest side of the city of Wazirabad in Gujranwala district of Punjab, Pakistan.
 It lies south of Khanki Head, southwest of Mansoorwali, east of Dharowal, and north of Ahmad Nagar Chatta.

 Saroke is the main point of all the nearest towns and villages.
 All the villages near it are dependent on it, because it has facilities likes schools, hospitals and markets.